Explore UCD

 On the completion of this module, you will be able to

-• read and critically engage with historical and more modern normative political theory texts
+• read and critically engage with historical as well as contemporary normative political theory texts

-• summarize and explain central positions in the history of political thought
+• summarize and explain central positions on liberty, equality, and community

 • analyse and evaluate different arguments about balancing the authority of the state with individual liberty